 In 1977 I taught a course on prayer at Northern Baptist Theological Seminary in its Master’s program.
-My main assignment for the students was to pray thirty minutes every day for twelve weeks.
+My main assignment for the students was to pray thirty minutes every day, for twelve weeks.
 I knew that, in a course on prayer, students had to engage in actual praying.
-To not pray in a prayer class would be like taking a swimming class and never getting in the pool.
+To not pray in a prayer class would be like studying swimming while never getting in the pool.

 Eugene Peterson expresses it like this: "I want to do the original work of being in deepening conversation with the God who reveals himself to me and addresses me by name.
 I don’t want to dispense mimeographed hand-outs that describe God’s business; I want to witness out of my own experience.
 I don’t want to live as a parasite on the first-hand spiritual life of others."

 - From Piippo, John.
 Praying: Reflections on 40 Years of Solitary Conversations with God, Kindle Locations 113-123.